benyoung96/baseball-tracker/README.md

 - [ ] Create design for the ScheduleController
 - [ ] Create design for view controller where the scoring will be taking place
 - [ ] Write a generic NetworkManager so I don't have to write the same thing for every network request
+- [ ] Create a generic UITableViewCell, TeamsCell and PlayerCell are pratically the same thing

 ### Things I Learn
  - Protocols to improve consistency through the code base